dlespiau/kube-test-harness/README.md

 ## Writing a Test

-[`example/simple`](https://github.com/dlespiau/kube-harness/tree/master/examples/simple) has a self-contained example that shows how to write a test with `kube-harness`:
+[`example/simple`](https://github.com/dlespiau/kube-test-harness/tree/master/examples/simple) has a self-contained example that shows how to write a test with `kube-test-harness`:

 ```go
 // TestDeployNginx deploys nginx on a kubernetes cluster and tests it's running